All Episodes

 And they're there for them, you know, not only up to the birth, but post-birth if they need diapers, baby formula, whatever it happens to be.

-But what the miracle of this mission is because of 4D ultrasound, they get to hear a heartbeat, they get to see facial features and count fingers and toes, and what it's doing is changing hearts.
+But what the miracle of this mission is, because of 4D ultrasound, they get to hear a heartbeat.

-Linda, this but they've been enormously successful.
+Linda, they've been enormously successful.

-Yeah, and I think part of the thing that we're trying to tell people about is that you know, life is the only choice once you hear that heartbeat.
+Yeah, and I think part of the thing that we're trying to tell people about is that, you know, life is the only choice once you hear that heartbeat.

 They are truly ignorant.